 Evidence of Discrete Ecological Structuring Across Temporal Pattern Clusters: We next sought to assess the similarly of the coefficients for species and the environmental predictors across the temporal pattern clusters more systematically.
 We employed a hierarchical clustering approach to examine the species coefficient values and identified significant structuring (Fig.5A).
 Anopheles culicifacies and Anopheles subpictus clustered together, indicating that these species displayed similar associations with different temporal patterns (i.e. a strong positive association with Cluster 1 peaking during the monsoon, a strong negative association with Cluster 3 and only weak associations with Clusters 2 and 4).
 Anopheles fluviatilis by contrast displayed the opposite pattern (a strong positive association with Cluster 3 and a strong negative association with Cluster 1).
 Anopheles minimus, Anopheles dirus and Anopheles stephensi all displayed similar small associations with the temporal pattern clusters suggesting the absence of a strong species-specific tendency to adopt a particular temporal pattern (and suggesting a role for ecological structure as the primary determinant of their dynamics).
-The ecological coefficients for each cluster pattern were ranked according to the strength of the association (either positive or negative, with the values those shown in Figure 4B) with that particular temporal cluster pattern.
+The ecological coefficients for each cluster pattern were ranked according to the strength of the association (either positive or negative, with the values shown in Figure 4B) with that particular temporal cluster pattern.
 The 20 coefficients with the strongest association for each temporal cluster pattern were then selected.
 The extent of overlap in these top 20 coefficients between clusters was assessed – these results revealed minimal overlap between clusters i.e. that each temporal pattern cluster tended to associate with a set of ecological factors that were distinct and unique to that temporal pattern cluster (Fig.5B).
 These results highlight distinct ecological structuring of the factors associated with each temporal pattern cluster, suggesting that the different temporal patterns characterising each cluster are a product of distinct ecological forces.

 Predictive Mapping Highlights the Extensive Variation in Seasonal Mosquito Dynamics and Malaria Risk Across India.
 We next integrated the results of this multinomial modelling with recently generated spatial predictions of mosquito species presence/absence to produce predictive spatial maps of mosquito population dynamics across the Indian subcontinent.
 Specifically, we used this framework to generate estimates of the probability that a given location contains at least one mosquito species displaying each of the four different temporal patterns identified through the clustering approach (Fig.5).
 Our results predict that monsoon concordant dynamics (corresponding to Cluster 1) are most likely in the North and Northeast (Fig.5A).
-This is in contrast to the predicted spatial distribution of bimodal dynamics (Cluster 2), which are predicted to be most likely all of central India and less likely in the Northeast.
+This is in contrast to the predicted spatial distribution of bimodal dynamics (Cluster 2), which are predicted to be most likely in all of central India and less likely in the Northeast.
 Dynamics involving peaks during the dry season tracks the predicted spatial distribution of Anopheles fluviatilis closely and is predicted to be most probable across central India (Fig.5C) – a similar pattern was observed for spatial predictions of perennial dynamics (Cluster 4, Fig.5D).
 Together these results suggest that spatial variability in both species occurrence and environmental factors together generate complex patterns of mosquito temporal dynamics across the Indian subcontinent.